pi0/docs-2/docs/en/what-is-dinerojs.md

 penny extra.

-Instead of relying on basic math to handle money, you need specific techniques that take the nature of the entity you're manipulating into account.
+Instead of relying on basic math to handle money, you need specific techniques that take the nature of the entity you’re manipulating into account.

 ## How does Dinero.js work?

 Dinero.js follows [Martin Fowler’s money pattern and more][martinfowler:eaa:money].
-It's immutable and chainable, supports global settings, has extended formatting options and provides native internationalization support.
+It’s immutable and chainable, supports global settings, has extended formatting options and provides native internationalization support.